HISTORICON 2014 - KICKIN' IT OLD SCHOOL!

-And HMGS asks if things could things have been different?
+The Japanese won both battle and war, of course, but HMGS asks if things could things have been different?
 What would have resulted from a different roll of the dice?
 Who knows?
 Maybe, YOU can rewrite history, so why not find out?
-Grab some Bratwurst, swish down one final slug of good German beer and sling your rifle for the long march to the province of Schleswig-Holstein, and on the way stop by Lancaster, PA, home of the HMGS Cold Wars Convention now scheduled for 6 - 9 March 2014.
+Grab some Bratwurst, swish down one final slug of good German beer and sling your rifle for the long march to Fredericksburg, VA and the HMGS Historicon Convention now scheduled for 17 - 20 July 2014.
 Some of history's most hard nosed commanders are in the front ranks ready to lead.
 Do you have the courage to follow?

 to the Interenet's best online miniature gaming support, direct from